-Vilnius Christmas Market Traditions
+Vilnius Christmas Tree

 Lithuanian Christmas Food

-Vilnius restaurants have seen a resurgence in traditional Lithuanian food which incorporates local ingredients and old traditions with a new, modern viewpoint.
+Vilnius restaurants have seen a resurgence in traditional Lithuanian food, incorporating local ingredients and old traditions with a new, modern viewpoint.

 Things to Do in Vilnius in Winter

-- Cathedral Belfry – For a small fee you can walk up the cathedral belfry for the best views of Vilnius from above.
+- Cathedral Belfry – For a small fee, you can walk up the cathedral belfry for the best views of Vilnius from above.